 (i) intentionally or recklessly use the Marketplace in a way that degrades the performance of the Marketplace for other users.

-(d) you have otherwise violated the Prohibited Use Policy.
+(c) Xclaim has reason to believe you have violated the Prohibited Use Policy.

 12.1.
 XCLAIM has no control over and does not guarantee: